jsdw/jsdw.github.io/content/posts/rust-fn-traits/index.md

 Here, `run_twice` takes a function of `usize -> usize` and an initial `input`, and returns the result of having applied that function twice.

-We can make our `run_twice` function more widely usable by making the function argument and return type generic, too:
+We can make our `run_twice` function more widely usable by making the function argument and return type generic:

 ```rust
 fn run_twice<F,T>(f: F, input: T) -> T